 Dynamic Working describes working arrangements in which the working location and to some degree the working pattern that staff operate under are flexible from week to week.
 The Information below is a guide to help set up and access the tools you will need.

-Full guidance on Dynamic Working arrangements can be found on the dedicated website.
+Full guidance on Dynamic Working arrangements and IT equipment, please see the link below.

 Home set up